-Remember that multiple applications will impact your credit score.
+Keep in mind that multiple applications will negatively impact your credit score.
 If you’re applying for a mortgage or other loans at the same time, you could end up getting rejected because of your reduced score.

 Pay Close Attention to Fees

-A lot of credit card companies charge an annual fee, especially those that have an introductory offer.
-Some companies may only charge the fee after a certain period, so you’ll need to make sure you cancel the card before then.
-However, this could also mean you lose the reward or points you’ve worked toward.
+A significant number of credit card providers charge an annual fee, especially those that have an introductory offer.
+Some companies may only charge the fee after a certain period has passed, so you’ll need to make sure you cancel the card before the set date arrives.
+However, this could also potentially make you lose the reward or points you’ve worked towards.

-It’s vital to check the terms and conditions before you sign up for any reward offer, making sure that any fees you pay don’t outweigh the reward you get.
+It’s vital to read the terms and conditions carefully before you sign up for any reward offer, making sure that any fees you pay don’t outweigh the reward you get.

-To get the most from your credit card churn, always read the terms and conditions.
+To get the most from your credit card churn, always check the fine print.
 That way, you’ll ensure you fully understand what you’re signing up for.

 Pay Your Balances on Time